m4n3z40/simple-hotel-finder/README.md

 # simple-hotel-finder
-A example corona application for finding the nearest hotels
+A example cordova application for finding the nearest hotels